retentioneering/retentioneering-tools/docs/source/user_guides/step_matrix.rst

 Step matrix definition
 ----------------------

-Step matrix is a powerful tool in the retentioneering arsenal.
-It allows getting a quick high-level understanding of user behavior.
-Step matrix has powerful customization options to tailor the output depending on the goal of the analysis.
+Step matrix is a powerful tool in the Retentioneering arsenal.
+It allows and getting a quick high-level understanding of user behavior.
+The step matrix features powerful customization options to tailor the output depending on the goal of the analysis.

-To better understand how step matrix works let’s first consider an intuitive example.
-Suppose we are analyze web-store logs and have a dataset with event logs from four user sessions with the following events in the following order:
+To better understand how the step matrix works, let us first consider an intuitive example.
+Assume we have an eventstream as follows:

 .. image:: /_static/user_guides/step_matrix/step_matrix_demo.png

-We can visualize this dataset as a step-wise heatmap indicating the distribution of the events appeared at a specific step:
+We can visualize this dataset as a step-wise heatmap, indicating the distribution of the events appeared at a specific step:

 .. code-block:: python

+    import pandas as pd
     from retentioneering.eventstream import Eventstream
-    import pandas as pd

 .. code-block:: python